If you come across a wild animal that you think needs help, please seek advice before taking any action.

 OF COURSE, WE DO NOT EXPECT PEOPLE TO HANDLE ANIMALS SUCH AS FOXES, BADGERS OR DEER, BUT MOST PEOPLE ARE ABLE TO GET SMALLER CASUALTIES TO US.
-REMEMBER THAT WE ARE HERE 24 HOURS A DAY AND EVEN THOUGH WE ARE ON ANSWERPHONE FROM 5pm – 7am, THE HOSPITAL IS STILL STAFFED AND YOU ARE WELCOME TO BRING CASUALTIES IN AT ANY TIME (THERE IS NO NEED TO RING FIRST).
+REMEMBER THAT WE ARE HERE 24 HOURS A DAY AND EVEN THOUGH OUR PHONES ARE NOT MANNED FROM 5pm – 7am, THE HOSPITAL IS STILL STAFFED AND YOU ARE WELCOME TO BRING CASUALTIES IN AT ANY TIME (THERE IS NO NEED TO RING FIRST).

 One of the biggest problems that I encountered when I first started taking in and rehabilitating wildlife over 36 years ago, bearing in mind that I didn’t have a clue what I was doing at that time, was finding anyone with experience who was prepared to give me any advice.
 Nobody seemed willing to share their knowledge.
 Speaking to other people who have set up since then, this problem is still the same today.
 This attitude does nothing to encourage more people to take up this line of work and certainly does nothing to help the injured wildlife.
 If anyone new to wildlife rehabilitation needs any help or advice, we are happy to do our best to assist.